 - Name of the technician responsible for the task

-Pro Tip: Digitizing a maintenance log using a workplace app like Beekeeper allows for real-time updates and keeps records easily accessible to all members of the maintenance team.
+Pro Tip: Digitizing a maintenance log using a frontline success system like Beekeeper allows for real-time updates and keeps records easily accessible to all members of the maintenance team.

 It’s also important to maintain records of equipment performance.